Tamilvendhan23/Crop_prediction_ML/README.md

-# 🌾 Crop Recommendation System using Machine Learning model
+# 🌾 Crop Recommendation System using Machine Learning

 This project is a Machine Learning-based solution that recommends the most suitable crop to cultivate based on various environmental and soil parameters.
 It helps farmers and agricultural experts make data-driven decisions to improve yield and resource efficiency.